BAM-File-Transfer/BAM/Testing.md

 Order of Operations:
 - Purposefully intiate a BAM! on the Sender slightly before the Receiver.
 The Receiver should instatntly match with the Sender and should start downloading.
-- Purposefully initiat a BAM! on the Receiver slightly before the Sender.
+- Purposefully initiate a BAM! on the Receiver slightly before the Sender.
 The Receiver should show a loading spinner for a bit before finding a match and initating the download.